 From this atrocity spring two results, the one pertaining to justice, the other to logic.
-The judge is never at fault in his work: the person brought before him is certainly guilty, the more so if he makes a Justice need never beat her head, or work herself into a heat, in order to distinguish the truth from the falsehood.
-Everyhow she starts from a foregone conclusion.
+The judge is never at fault in his work: the person brought before him is certainly guilty, the more so if he makes a defence.
+Justice need never beat her head, or work herself into a heat, in order to distinguish the truth gone conclusion.
 Again, the logician, the schoolman, has only to analyse the soul, to take count of the shades it passes through, of its manifold nature, its inward strifes and battles.
 He had no need, as we have, to explain how that soul may grow wicked step by step.
 At all such niceties and groping efforts, how, if even he could understand them, would he laugh and wag his head!
 And, oh! how gracefully then would quiver those splendid ears which deck his empty skull!